From Mr Ian Gamack

 Our goal, as stated clearly in our Strategic Plan, is to excel at everything we do as a school.
 This excellence extends to all aspects of learning and teaching across our campus, as well as our participation in a wide range of extracurricular activities.

-Our school has had a long, and in many ways dramatic history, and in 2017 we will celebrate our Centenary.
-Importantly, this celebration will focus squarely on the students and staff who have made our school what it is today.
+Our school has had a long, and in many ways dramatic history, and in 2017 we celebrated our Centenary.
+Importantly, this celebration focused squarely on the students and staff who have made our school what it is today.
 We have so much to be thankful for in terms of those who have worked, learnt and grown in our school before us, and our school will always be indebted to their graciousness and commitment.
+The school moves into its second century with great confidence and an eagerness to discover what the future holds.

 The first thing that people notice when they visit our school is the warmth and confidence of the students they meet as they walk around the campus.
 These students are inquisitive, interested and present; always keen to meet the new boy or girl.
 Going to school is seen as an enticing possibility and exciting opportunity, with students regularly displaying their enjoyment of their time here at Cathedral.